kataw/kataw/README.md

 **WIP**

-Kataw is a Javascript toolchain with insane performance that can
+Kataw is a javascript toolchain with high focus on performance, and it's main goal is to unify functionality that has previously been separate tools.

+This project is still under development by one main developer and a chinese volunteer that would be happy with a [contribution on OpenCollective](https://opencollective.com/kataw).

+This is what Kataw can do:

 - parse Javascript, Typescript and JSX